samakintayo/zero_day/0x00-shell_basics/README.md

 create symbolic link to bin/ls
-Script that copy all the html files from the current working directory Sript that move all the files beginning with uppercase letter to the directory /tmp/u
+Script that copy all the html files from the current working directory Sript that move all the files beginning with uppercase letter to the directory /tmp/u script that delete all files in the current working directory that end with character ~